ashwinseenu/monolith-to-cloud-devops/README.md

 1. Connect GitHub to AWS

-  First, you need to authorize AWS to see this repo.
+  First, we need to authorize AWS to see this repo.

     Go to Developer Tools > Settings > Connections in the AWS Console.